-David Laing Student Book Collecting Prize Poster Design Competition 2022/23
+David Laing Student Book Collecting Prize Poster Design Competition 2023/24

-Design a Poster Competition The University of Edinburgh's Collections is looking for a student to design an eye-catching A3 poster to advertise The David Laing Student Book Collecting Prize.
+Design a Poster Competition The University of Edinburgh's Library is looking for a student to design an eye-catching poster to advertise The David Laing Student Book Collecting Prize.

 Organised annually by The University of Edinburgh Centre for Research Collections, The David Laing Student Book Collecting Prize is offered in honour of David Laing (1793–1878), the distinguished antiquarian, collector and librarian who bequeathed his important collection of manuscripts and other materials to the University of Edinburgh in 1878.